-- Gilead first developed and sought FDA approval for its TDF line of products even 147. though it knew TAF was safer. - 148.
-Then Gilead shelved its TAF design in 2004 because it did not want to hurt TDF sales by admitting that TDF is unreasonably and unnecessarily unsafe. - 149.
+- 139. Gilead first developed and sought FDA approval for its TDF line of products even though it knew TAF was safer. - 140.
+Then Gilead shelved its TAF design in 2004 because it did not want to hurt TDF sales by admitting that TDF is unreasonably and unnecessarily unsafe. - 141.
 Gilead continued to withhold its TAF design for the next decade.
-Gilead knew that by withholding the safer TAF design, it could extend the longevity of its HIV drug franchise and make billions two times over: first, with TDF medications until TDF patent expiration, which would begin by no later than 2018, and second, with TAF medications until TAF patent expiration as late as 2032.
+Gilead knew that by withholding the safer TAF design, it could extend the longevity of its HIV drug franchise and make billions two times over: first, with TDF medications until TDF patent expiration, which would begin by no later than 2018, and second, with TAF medications until TAF patent expiration as late as 2032. - 142.
+But Gilead also knew that timing was key.
+While it wanted to delay the TAF-designed products to maximize profits on its TDF Drugs, it also knew that it had to get its TAF-based products on the market sufficiently in advance of TDF patent expiration.
+Gilead knew that once doctors switched their patients from TDF to TAF, doctors would be highly unlikely to switch their patients back to TDF-based regimens once generic TDF became available.
+By converting TDF prescriptions to TAF prescriptions (which cannot be automatically substituted at the pharmacy counter with a generic TDF product), Gilead could save a substantial percentage of sales from going generic.

-31 US FDA approvals Gilead's Single Table Regiment Genvoya for Treatment of HIV-1 Infection, Business Wire, Nov.
+&lt;sup>31 US FDA approvals Gilead's Single Table Regiment Genvoya for Treatment of HIV-1 Infection, Business Wire, Nov.
 5, 2015.